ymulenll/resume/README.md

 Skills: *JavaScript · React.js · REST APIs · Node.js · HTML · CSS · Git · GitHub · MongoDB · Redux.js · Bootstrap · React Native*

+### Oct 2018 - Dec 2020 -- Senior Full Stack Engineer at Modus Create -- Uruguay (USA Clients)
+I worked for a client in the United States on a product used by millions of users in the educational field, including universities, high schools, educators, and students.

+We worked remotely with a team of various nationalities, communicating in English, and using the Scrum framework to organize tasks and meetings.

+Results and achievements:

+Implementation of an updated version of the platform that allows intelligently matching students with educational institutions.
+We used technologies such as React.js, GraphQL, ElasticSearch, Node.js and others that allowed us to achieve a notable improvement in the performance of the platform.

+Implementation from scratch of an updated version of a complex platform for the creation and management of career plans, which we finished on time and had a significant impact, attracting investment and new clients, we used React.js, TypeScript, Node.js and our own SDK to communicate with the PostgreSQL and MySQL databases.I worked for a client in the United States on a product used by millions of users in the educational field, including universities, high schools, educators, and students.
+We worked remotely with a team of various nationalities, communicating in English, and using the Scrum framework to organize tasks and meetings.
+Results and achievements:

+Implementation of an updated version of the platform that allows intelligently matching students with educational institutions.
+We used technologies such as React.js, GraphQL, ElasticSearch, Node.js and others that allowed us to achieve a notable improvement in the performance of the platform.

+Implementation from scratch of an updated version of a complex platform for the creation and management of career plans, which we finished on time and had a significant impact, attracting investment and new clients, we used React.js, TypeScript, Node.js and our own SDK to communicate with the PostgreSQL and MySQL databases.

+Skills: *TypeScript · JavaScript · React.js · REST APIs · GraphQL · Node.js · Amazon Web Services (AWS) · HTML · CSS · Jest · Git · GitHub · MongoDB · ElasticSearch · Redux.js · Scrum*

 ### Jan 2016 - Oct 2018 -- Senior Software Engineer at Endava -- Uruguay (USA Clients)
 #### Jan 2016 - Jul 2017
 Full Stack developer in different projects of a leading US corporation in medical services.